supriantositompul/WebApplication_using_Kubernetes_and_DockerwithJavaSpringBoot/readme.md

-# Web Application using Spring Boot and H2 In memory database
+# Web Application using Kubernetes & Docker with Java Spring Boot and H2 in memory database

 Runs on default port of Spring Boot - 8080